agourlay/post-on-my-fridge/Readme.md

 # Post On My Fridge

-*This is a small project i made to learn how to deploy a web application on google Paas (Google App Engine) .*
+*This is a small project i made to have fun with javascript and learn how to deploy a web application on google Paas (Google App Engine) .*

 ## Features